gabidura/msi-survivor-lab/README.md

 Research status: this is an experimental computational companion to preprints on exact finite packet sieves and global/windowed survivor envelopes.
 It does **not** claim to prove Goldbach, Hardy--Littlewood, Bateman--Horn, or prime-distribution conjectures.
 It provides finite definitions, testable identities, and numerical workflows for the associated survivor-envelope program.

+## Current status

+This repository is an experimental research-software companion to the MSI survivor-envelope preprint sequence.
+It is intended for reproducible exploration of exact finite survivor identities, localized window counts, layered residual-prime attrition, and survivor-polynomial coefficient laws.

+The code is not presented as a proof assistant and does not certify any unproved prime-distribution conjecture.
+Its purpose is to make the finite definitions, identities, examples, diagrams, and numerical workflows inspectable and reproducible.

 ## Quick start

 Clone the repository and run: